-13. Use a cleat hitch to secure the main halyard.
+14. Raise the mainsail using the halyard until there is sufficient tension on the luff of the sail.
+Cleat off the halyard to the jam cleat and then use a cleat hitch to secure the main halyard to the horn.
 Please see the knots section of the manual for instructions on how to tie a proper cleat hitch (page 28).
+Place the halyard into the sail pouch.